rclement/romain-clement.net/content/articles/github-actions-cicd-workflows.md

 ## Conclusion

-The [GitHub Actions] platform allows more than just CI/CD, being built on a marketplace community, being integrated with non-Git events (issues, etc.) and supporting not just Linux-based builds with Windows and MacOS virtual machines.
+The [GitHub Actions][github-actions] platform allows more than just CI/CD, being built on a marketplace community, being integrated with non-Git events (issues, etc.) and supporting not just Linux-based builds with Windows and MacOS virtual machines.